guilty-as/apsis/README.md

         // Check if the data is ready now. if ($poll->isDataReady()) {
-            continue; // Jump out of loop if it is.
+            break; // Jump out of loop if it is.
         }

         // Wait 1 second